 What Does Health Care Reform Mean to You in Contra Costa County?

 Whether you're uninsured or just want to explore new options, CoveredCA will gives you choices and control over your health insurance options.
-Enrollment in the state exchange (CoveredCA) starts in October 2013 for an effective date of January 2015.
+The next Open Enrollment in the state exchange (CoveredCA) starts in November 2014 for an effective date of January 2015.
 You can also find out if you are eligible for Medi-Cal upon visiting the CoveredCA website.

 There are 4 key facts that you should know about getting health coverage through CoveredCA: